Stansborough History, Family Crest & Coats of Arms

 Early History of the Stansborough family

 This web page shows only a small excerpt of our Stansborough research.
-Another 89 words (6 lines of text) covering the years 1474, 1448, 1453, 1453, 1474, 1670, 1720, 1706, 1707, 1704, 1714, 1704, 1712, 1705 and 1778 are included under the topic Early Stansborough History in all our PDF Extended History products and printed products wherever possible.
+Another 67 words (5 lines of text) covering the years 1772, 1474, 1448, 1453, 1453, 1474, 1440, 1446, 1670, 1720, 1706, 1707, 1704, 1714, 1704, 1712, 1705 and 1778 are included under the topic Early Stansborough History in all our PDF Extended History products and printed products wherever possible.

 Stansborough Spelling Variations